Be a part of the Georgia Reads Book Club by hosting local readings and discussions on “Parent Nation”

 Be a part of the Georgia Reads Book Club by hosting local readings and discussions on “What Happened to You?”

-The Georgia Reads team will be hosting a statewide event featuring author Dr. Bruce Perry and PCA America President and CEO, Dr. Melissa Merrick, on January 10, 2022 at 7:00 pm for a virtual author event.
-Engage with individuals from around the state and gain insight into the impact of trauma.
-We hope this event will inspire you to host your own book club reading and discussion of “What Happened to You?”
+The Georgia Reads team hosted a statewide event featuring author Dr. Bruce Perry and PCA America President and CEO, Dr. Melissa Merrick, in January 2022 for a virtual author event.
+Participants gained insight into the impact of trauma.
+We hope the resources and recording from this event will inspire you to host your own book club reading and discussion of “What Happened to You?”

 Other recommended readings: